groupby/elements-view/README.md

 yarn build
 ```

-To build an individual package in response to changes within the `src` directory, run the following command:
+The following command will generate documentation for each module in the `packages` directory.
+It uses [TypeDoc](https://typedoc.org/) and outputs to the `docs` directory.

 ```sh
 yarn dev
 ```